 tackle that minor home repair you have been putting off forever

-plan a trip online for the summer (the travel industry will need our help!)
+plan a trip online for later (the travel industry will need our help!)

 draw up a new budget to include saving for travel or paying off debts